-Fig. 12 shows the distribution of label combinations over the number of base labels for the 3 new label sets.
-These graphs agree with the assumption that combinations containing a low amount of base labels are more distinctive and also show that there are label combinations that do not occur in the ground-truth (e.g. the combination containing all 8 base labels in \mathcal{L}{45}).
+Fig. 4.8 shows the distribution of label combinations over the number of base labels for the 3 new label sets.
+These graphs agree with the assumption that combinations containing a low amount of base labels are more distinctive and also show that there are label combinations that still affects the curves.
+Background dataset.
+In parenthesis of the legend the average classification rates at 0 interactions are shown, since this initial handicap for different label sets.
+It shows the the average number of corrected regions over the number of user interactions on the Stanford Figure 4.7: Illustration of the improvement in the number of correctly classified segments based on the number of user interactions do not occur in the ground-truth (e.g. the combination containing all 8 base labels in $\mathcal{L}{45}$ ).
 In such cases the CRF training will eliminate the influence of such classes by setting the $\theta_u(y_i)$ to a significantly lower value than other parameters.